Planning to hire in South Africa? Here’s a quick guide

 - Access localized benefit packages

-With Payoneer Workforce Management, you get the flexibility to expand globally and build teams seamlessly, all while aligning with local employment practices.
+With Payoneer Workforce Management, you get support and the flexibility to expand globally and build teams, while aligning with local employment practices.

 1) How to hire employees in South Africa

-Another efficient option is to use an Employer of Record (EOR), which acts as the legal employer to manage contracts, payroll, and compliance without a local entity.
+Another efficient option is to use an Employer of Record (EOR), which acts as the legal employer and offers support with employment contracts, payroll, and compliance without a local entity.

 Working with an EOR like Payoneer Workforce Management allows you to hire in South Africa without needing to register a local entity, significantly reducing setup time.
-The EOR handles contracts, payroll, taxes, and compliance, while you focus on managing and growing your team efficiently.
+The EOR assists with employment contracts, payroll, taxes, and compliance, while you focus on managing and growing your team efficiently.
 This approach lets companies scale quickly and navigate local regulations with ease.

 Disclaimer